andersonbellini/colors/README.md

 # Projeto : Colors

-This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
+using React Native with flex box colors

 By Anderson V. Bellini